 The main event at Waimea Valley is the waterfall at the end of the park (.8 miles from the entrance on a paved path).
 This waterfall offers free life jackets and lifeguards so that visitors can achieve their dream of swimming under a waterfall.
 A tram is available for $14 round trip and wagons are also available to rent.

 Keep in mind though that you should not swim with any open scratches or cuts, as the leptospirosis bacteria can be present in fresh water and can cause illness.
 Signs warn visitors of this, but the waterfall pool was filled with families.
 My children, however, were sporting a cut toe from exploring tidepools, a scraped leg from slipping on the path coming down from Lanikai Pillboxes, and a scraped face and hand from tripping in the dark lava tube at Eternity Beach.
+We play too hard to stay scratch-free on vacation!
 So…needless to say, we skipped swimming on this day, which was disclosed to the kids before we began, but left everyone a little bummed anyway.
 In hindsight, we had enjoyed Ho’omaluhia Botanical Gardens in Kailua so much that we would probably not go to Waimea Valley again unless we could fully enjoy the waterfall.

 The lovely beach across the street from Waimea Valley is Waimea Bay, and though it provides a large parking lot, parking spots can still be hard to come by.
 After leaving Waimea Valley, you can choose to leave your car there and run across the highway to the beach, but it isn’t super close or super safe, so do so at your own risk.
 If it is later in the day, you may get lucky and find others leaving and vacating spot.